MSU IT Services manages about 60 computer labs across campus with about 1,900 computers for use by anyone with an MSU NetID.

 What's in a lab

-Computer labs include Windows and Macintosh systems, laser printers, a wide variety of current software, and high-speed connections to the Internet.
+Computer labs include Windows and Macintosh systems, laser printers, a variety of current software, and high-speed connections to the Internet.

 The first time you log in to any Windows-based computer in a campus computer lab, the operating system builds a unique profile for you.

-Building your profile is hard drive intensive, as the computer is copying and creating new files.
+Building your profile is hard drive intensive, since the computer is copying and creating new files.
 This can take about three to four minutes.
 After that initial log in, Windows then loads your custom profile more quickly.

 Through the process of building a new profile, Windows is copying and creating personalized settings for all of the software that is installed on the computer.